 For the omelette:

-- Heat up a medium non-stick frying pan with some extra virgin olive oil on medium to high heat.
+- Heat up a non-stick frying pan with some extra virgin olive oil on medium to high heat.
 Add the beaten egg mixture into the frying pan, turn the heat to medium.
-Move the frying pan around to distribute the egg evenly, cook for about 2 to 3 minutes or until the bottom of the omelette turn slight brown.
-Turn the omelette around and cook for roughly the same time.
+Move the frying pan around to distribute the egg evenly, pan-fry for about 2 to 3 minutes or until the bottom of the omelette turn slight brown.
+Turn the omelette around and pan-fry for roughly the same time.
 Remove omelette onto a plate.

 For the noodles:

-- Prepare and mix the sauce ingredients in a separate bowl.
+- Prepare and mix the sauce ingredients in a separate mixing bowl.

-- Marinade the prawns with ground white pepper and salt.
+- Marinade the prawns in a mixing bowl with ground white pepper and salt.

-- Fill a pot half full of water, bring to a boil and turn off the heat.
-Add the rice noodles into the wok for 2 minutes or until the rice noodles are soft.
+- Fill a medium pot half full of water, bring to a boil and turn off the heat.
+Add the rice noodles into the pot for 2 minutes or until the rice noodles are soft.
 Separate the noodles, drain the water and set aside.

 - Heat up a wok with 2 tablespoons of extra virgin olive oil, stir-fry the prawns on medium to high heat for 2 minutes or until prawns are just cooked.
 Remove prawns and juice and set aside.
 Clean wok with kitchen paper towel.